mozilla/releases-comm-central/chat/protocols/matrix/lib/README.md

-By default, the matrix-js-sdk targets a version of ECMAScript that is far below what Gecko supports, this causes lots of additional processing to occur (e.g. converting async functions, etc.) To disable this, a custom `babel.config.js` file is
+By default, the matrix-js-sdk targets a version of ECMAScript that is far below what Gecko supports, this causes lots of additional processing to occur (e.g. converting async functions, etc.) To disable this, a custom `babel.config.cjs` file is
 used:

 ```javascript